Spring and summer highlights

 Red Suspenders Day Celebration

-May 21; takes place for the 42nd year in Gridley’s Downtown Park with a pancake breakfast, entertainment, crafts, bed races, pony rides and a petting zoo as part of this year’s theme of “Times of our town.”
-It will also be the centennial celebration.
+May 15, takes place for the 42nd year in Gridley’s Downtown Park with a pancake breakfast, entertainment, crafts, bed races, pony rides and a petting zoo as part of this year’s theme of “Five Alarm Fun.”
 846-3142.

 Silver Dollar Fair